-112 (719-112-XX) within controlled access locations only.
+- 112 (719-112-XX) within controlled access locations only.
 Replace all damaged Type-9 catch basins with Type-9 Ditch Installation (719-009-03) where practical.
 Replace all other damaged Type-9 catch basins using Type-9 Top Slabs with Integral Throat walls only (719-009-01).
-Repair or replace damaged inlets such as DI 24x24, Type-12 and Type-112.

-- 2.1.9 Perform field and video inspections on cross-line structures that have not been inspected, in accordance with the SCDOT's Pipe and Culvert Inventory and Inspection Guidelines (2011) with exceptions noted herein. - 2.1.9.1 Inspect pipes 18-inches and greater in diameter using a pipe camera system (no laser). - 2.1.9.2 Inspect box culverts via direct measure techniques utilizing a video camera to document condition, jointing, and obstructions. - 2.1.9.3 Perform a condition assessment to evaluate inlets, outlets, joints, cracks, spalling, slope, sediment, debris, efflorescence, and rust staining.
-Additionally note all drop inlet structural deficiencies and outfalls in need of regrading for positive drainage or armoring. - 2.1.9.4 Prepare a report and summary table for recommended alternatives.
+Repair or replace damaged inlets such as DI 24x24, Type-12 and Type-112. - 2.1.9 Perform field and video inspections on cross-line structures which were not included in the RFC Plans for P027002 and have not been inspected, in accordance with the SCDOT's Pipe and Culvert Inventory and Inspection Guidelines (2011) with exceptions noted herein. - 2.1.9.1 Inspect pipes 18-inches and greater in diameter using a pipe camera system (no laser). - 2.1.9.2 Inspect box culverts via direct measure techniques utilizing a video camera to document condition, jointing, and obstructions. - 2.1.9.3 Perform a condition assessment to evaluate inlets, outlets, joints, cracks, spalling, slope, sediment, debris, efflorescence, and rust staining.
+Additionally note all drop inlet structural deficiencies-and outfalls in need of regrading for positive drainage or armoring. - 2.1.9.4 Prepare a report and summary table for recommended alternatives.
 Acceptable alternatives are retain, replace, seal, clean, clean and line, or a combination of these.
 Label one table column Evaluation of Pipe and list the chosen alternatives.
 A SC Registered Professional Engineer shall sign the report.
-These corresponding notes are to also be included on the roadway plans. - 2.1.9.5 SCDOT will take necessary measures to ensure the deficiencies are remediated, or rendered harmless, for box culverts and pipes 36inches and greater which have not been inspected at the time of award of the contract.
-Such measures will include self-performing, retaining a qualified firm, or negotiating a construction change order with the Contractor.
-The Contractor is responsible for corrections of all deficiencies noted in the Inspection Summary chart included herein.
+These corresponding notes are to also be included on the roadway plans. - 2.1.9.5 SCDOT will take necessary measures to ensure the deficiencies are remediated, or rendered harmless, for box culverts and pipes 36-inches and greater which have not been inspected at the time of award of the contract.
+Such measures will include self-performing, retaining a qualified firm, or negotiating a construction change order with the Contractor. - 2.1.10 Replace all piping less than 18-inches in diameter with a minimum diameter of 18-inches at all locations where design warrants retaining pipes, to include driveways.